deepmodeling/deepmd-kit/doc/install/easy-install.md

 ```bash
 pip install deepmd-kit[gpu,cu11,lmp,ipi]
 ```
 MPICH is required for parallel running.
+(The macOS arm64 package doesn't support MPI yet.)

 It is suggested to install the package into an isolated environment.
 The supported platform includes Linux x86-64 and aarch64 with GNU C Library 2.28 or above, macOS x86-64 and arm64, and Windows x86-64.